Payment of Wages: Kentucky

 Author: Vicki M. Lambert, The Payroll Advisor

-- Kentucky employers may pay employees in cash, by check or direct deposit, so long as certain requirements are met.
+- Kentucky employers may pay employees in cash or by check, direct deposit or paycard so long as certain requirements are met.
 See Wage Payment Methods.

 - Employees must be paid at least semimonthly, no later than 18 days after the end of each pay period.
 Penalties are imposed for noncompliance.
 See Pay Frequency.

 - Employers are either permitted to make, or prohibited from making, certain types of pay deductions from the wages of employees.
 Penalties are imposed for noncompliance.
 See Permitted and Prohibited Wage Deductions.

 - Employers that have 10 or more employees must provide all employees with a pay statement, which must include certain information, at the time wages are paid.
 Electronic delivery of pay statements is permitted under certain conditions.
 Penalties are imposed for noncompliance.
 See Pay Statement Requirements.

 - Employees who are terminated, whether involuntarily or voluntarily, must be paid all wages earned by the next regular payday, or within 14 days after the termination date, whichever is later.
 The payment of employees for unused vacation time upon termination of employment depends on the employer's policy or past practice.
 Noncompliance penalties are imposed.
 See Termination Pay.